simeononsecurity/simeononsecurity.ch/content/guides/unlock-seamless-connectivity-hotspot-2.0-openwrt/index.en.md

     # Set as CST, Feel free to customize or omit.
     # stdoffset[dst[offset][,start[/time],end[/time]]]
     # We've defaulted it to Central Standard Time (most of our US based readers are in CST/CDT.)
+    #This config is optional.
+You can safely omit it.
     option time_zone 'CST6CDT,M3.2.0,M11.1.0'
     # Specify the access network type as '2' (Chargeable public network).
     # Access Network Type (ANQP) is set to '2' indicating a Chargeable public network.